If you’re looking for the feel of a commercial grade recumbent bike without the cost of one, Sole’s LCR might just be the answer.

 Final Thoughts

-It’s also backed by one of the best warranties around.
+It’s also backed by one of the best warranties around, which certainly never hurts.

 Sole needs to improve on their customer service after the sale, especially for technical support.
 I waited a week for an answer to a simple emailed question and never received a reply.